Climate Change, population dynamics and migration: a complex nexus

 Reports and data

-From the beginning of the project in 2020, CLICIM has already produced three reports.
-An extensive work has been conducted:
+Since the start of the project in 2020, CLICIM has produced several reports.
+Extensive work has been conducted:

-You can visualise, explore and download the global map of net migration estimated in CLICIM on the KCMD Dynamic Data Hub.
+Visualise, explore and download the updated global map of net migration on the KCMD Dynamic Data Hub.

 In this report, JRC conducted a technical screening and selection exercise of 95 climate/weather parameters and indices to assess their suitability for the CLICIM project.
 Their temporal and geographical coverage and relevance have been analysed to proceed towards the final selection of 37 meteorological parameters and extreme climate/weather indices and provides references on their use in the context of migration studies.